shopware/docs/concepts/framework/architecture/storefront.md

 orders).

 To achieve getting information from a specific resource, the Storefronts second concern is to map requests to the Core.
-Internally, the Storefront makes usages of our [Store API](../../api/store-api.md) routes to enrich the Page with additional information like e.g. a list of orders, which is being fetched through the order route.
+Internally, the Storefront makes use of our [Store API](../../api/store-api.md) routes to enrich the Page with additional information like e.g. a list of orders, which is being fetched through the order route.
 Once all needed information were added to the page, the corresponding page loader returns the page to a Storefront controller.